patricsteiner/minirel/README.md

 To retrieve a page from the hashtable, a hash out of the file descriptor (not the unix file descriptor, but the file desriptor used in PF layer) and the page number is calculated.
 To achieve a uniform distribution for the hashcodes, we use the universal hashfunction `h(x) = ((ax + b) mod p) mod m`, where a and b are arbitrary integers (123 and 87), p is a prime number (31), and m the size of the hashtable. x is the multiplication of file descriptor and pagenum, whereas 13 and 17 respectively are added to the two components, to avoid one of them being zero (numbers are chosen arbitrarily).

 ## Paged File Layer
+The implementation of the Paged File Layer is pretty straight forward, nothing too fancy going on here.
+We just use the underlying functions in the BF layer to implement the specified functionality.

+One point worth mentioning though is, that for every file created in PF layer, its header is written to the very first page of the file.
+In order to achieve this the page 0 is allocated as soon as a file is created and immediately written using the `memcpy` function.
+Consequently each file has always at least one page (pagenumber 0).

 ## Heap File LAyer